8 May 2016

 Become a member, support the IDA

-We now have a well-defined membership scheme with provision for corporate membership too; take-up in January 2013 has been very encouraging.
+We now have a well-defined membership scheme with provision for corporate membership too (newest members are TER and CHA UK); take-up in January 2013 has been very encouraging.
 Read more at our Membership page...

 About our evening meetings